sikvelsigma/Merkle_Tree_Trans_JS/README.md

 To test claims from existing contract one must specify distributor address in `DISTRIBUTOR_ADDRESS` variable and use `npx hardhat test --network rinkeby`

+One also need to create a `.env` file from `.env.example` with appropriate keys.
 ## Issues
 There're the same issues with Merkle root not matching the one specified in the task.
 Other than that the program works identical to the python version.